innepils/Sanntid_Heis/elevator_project/README.md

 ### FSM

-The FSM is event-driven, and after initializing the local elevator it checks for following events:
+The FSM is event-driven, and after initializing the local elevator it checks for, and acts on following events:
  - Recieved request from assigner
  - Arrival at new floor
  - Door timer timed out